-- Acronis Cyber Cloud is a multitenant cyber protection solution designed for both private cloud and managed service provider deployments. - Acronis Notary is a blockchain-based service for file notarization, signing, and verification.
-The related Acronis Notary Cloud offering is designed exclusively for service providers to use as a platform for offering blockchain-based data authentication as a service. - Acronis Backup is the vendor's core backup and recovery product for physical and virtual workloads, endpoints, and structured and unstructured data whether on-premises, in the cloud, or in hybrid clouds. - Acronis Disaster Recovery is the vendor's disaster recovery-as-a-service (DRaaS) solution and includes disaster recovery orchestration, runbooks, and failover testing. - Acronis Files Advanced and Acronis Files Cloud is a secure corporate file sync and share solution for both corporate customers and a private label or co-branded option is also available for managed service providers.
+- Acronis Cyber Protect integrates full-stack anti-malware protection and endpoint management with advanced backup capabilities for physical and virtual workloads, endpoints, and structured and unstructured data, whether on-premises, in the cloud, or in hybrid clouds.
+It also integrates patch management, vulnerability assessments, URL filtering, and AI-powered hard drive failure detection. - Acronis Cyber Notary is a blockchain-based service for file notarization, e-signing, and data verification. - Acronis Cyber Disaster Recovery is the vendor's disaster recovery-as-a-service (DRaaS) solution and includes disaster recovery orchestration, runbooks, and failover testing. - Acronis Cyber Files Advanced is a secure corporate file sync and share solution for both corporate customers and a private label or co-branded option is also available for managed service providers.